AplaProject/apla-docs-en/introduction/api2.rst

 balance
 ==============================
-**GET** Requests the balance of an account in the current ecosystem.
+**GET**/ Requests the balance of an account in the current ecosystem.

 Query